Dawson206/Water-Reminder/README.md

 ![water_timer_3](https://github.com/user-attachments/assets/2c1bcc3b-415e-4989-b79b-136fe4fa27ee)

-**Release Name**: Dawson's Water Reminder v12.6.0
+**Release Name**: Dawson's Water Reminder v12.7.0
 **Release Date**: January 20th, 2025
 **Supported**: Windows 10/11

 ### Important Notice:
-Due to a false positive detection by Windows Defender Security, it is currently necessary to create an exception in Defender Security to allow the installation and proper functioning of the application.
+Due to a false positive detection by Windows Defender Security, most likely from this not having a CA digital signature, it is currently necessary to create an exception in Defender Security to allow the installation and proper functioning of the application.
 Currently working on getting this fixed.

 # Dawson's Water Reminder